AdobeDocs/experience-manager-64.en/help/communities/using/resources.md

 ## Requirements {#requirements}

-Before adding enablement resources for a community site, the AEM instances must be properly configured, including :
+Before adding enablement resources for a community site, the AEM instances must be properly configured, including:

 * SCORM
 * FFmpeg